-Whilst SABB does hold a nominal position in private equity investments it does not hold any diect equity investments.
+SABB does hold a nominal position in private equity investments and does hold some equity investments.
 Further information on equities risk is provided in the table 13 commentary below.

 Interest Rate Risk

 Interest rate risk in the banking book is defined as the exposure of the non-trading products of the Bank to interest rates.
 Interest rate risk arises principally from mismatches between the future yield on assets and their funding costs, as a result of changes in interest rates.